How many times has not having signal, wifi or data stopped you from sending a message to someone?

 The amount of times I have gotten lost at a festival and been a lone-wanderer because my network let me down.

-Firechat, an app developed by Open Garden, uses something called mesh networking to let you communicated with anyone else who has the app.
+Firechat, an app developed by Open Garden, uses something called mesh networking to let you communicate with anyone else who has the app.

 Here’s a detailed video that explains the complex technology: